rui314/mold/README.md

   containers.
 We are particularly interested in using `parallel_for_each` and `concurrent_hash_map`.

+- TBB provides `tbbmalloc` which works better for multi-threaded applications than the glib'c malloc, but it looks like [jemalloc](https://github.com/jemalloc/jemalloc) is a little bit more scalable than `tbbmalloc`.

 ## Size of the problem

 When linking Chrome, a linker reads 3,430,966,844 bytes of data in